striderwhite/pderas-tampermonkey-pr-script/README.md

 - Settings > Privacy & Security > Manage Exceptions
 - Then add https://github.com there
-4) Now add the `PDERAS PR ISSUE TRACKER.user.js` script to Tampermonkey.
+4) Now add the `FABLED PR ISSUE TRACKER.user.js` script to Tampermonkey.

 Do this by: